MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 - You can send all of the conferencing information to the user in an email that includes the conference ID and dial-in phone numbers by clicking **Send conference info via email** for the user in the Action pane.
 It doesn't send the PIN.

-- Un ID conferenza conterrà 7 cifre e non è possibile modificare la lunghezza in Skype for Business admin center o utilizzando Windows PowerShell.
+- Un ID conferenza conterrà 7 cifre e non è possibile modificarne la lunghezza nell'interfaccia di amministrazione di Skype for business o tramite Windows PowerShell.

 - Dopo la reimpostazione, il nuovo ID conferenza viene riportato nella sezione **ID conferenza**.

-- L'ID conferenza per un utente per le conferenze audio può essere visualizzato nella parte inferiore del riquadro delle azioni in **servizi di conferenza Audio** quando si seleziona l'utente nella pagina **utenti** .
+- L'ID conferenza di un utente per l'audioconferenza può essere visualizzato nella parte inferiore del riquadro azioni in servizi di **audioconferenza** quando si seleziona l'utente nella pagina **utenti** .

 - After a new conference ID is created, the old conference ID can't be used by callers.
 You should notify users to reschedule their existing meeting invites to make sure the new conference ID is added to the invitations.
 The users can use Skype for Business Meeting Tool to update their existing meetings.
 To see how to download, install, and run the Skype for Business Meeting Update Tool, see: